-How to sync files in xCAT release 2.3 or later 07/22/09
+How to sync files to the nodes 07/20/09

-1.Overview 1 2.The synclist file 2.1.
-The Format of synclist file 2.2.An example of synclist file.
+1.Overview.
+1 2.The synclist file 2.1.The Format of synclist file.
+2.2.An example of synclist file.
 2.3.
 The location of synclist file for updatenode and install process.
-3.Run xdcp command to perform Syncing File action 4.Run the Syncing File action in the installation process 5.Run the Syncing File action in the creating diskless image process 6.Run the Syncing File action in the updatenode process.
-7.Run the Syncing File action periodically
+3.Run xdcp command to perform Syncing File action.
+4 4.Run the Syncing File action in the installation process.
+5.Run the Syncing File action in the creating diskless image process.
+6.Run the Syncing File action in the updatenode process.
+7 Run the Syncing File action periodically 6